2 Days Traversing Taormina

 TO: NH Collection Taormina (Via Circonvallazione, 11, 98039 Taormina ME, Italy)

-Two airports serve the island of Sicily—the Catania and Palermo airports—serving the east and west sides of the autonomous Italian region respectively.
+Two airports operate on the island of Sicily—the Catania and Palermo airports—serving the east and west sides of the autonomous Italian region respectively.
 If you’re wondering how to get to Taormina from the Palermo airport, however, you’re asking the wrong question!
 Commuting by car from Palermo to Taormina entails at least a 3 hour 30 minute drive across the island, and that’s without accounting for the time you’ll spend picking up a rental car.
-If for whatever reason you have to fly into Palermo due to your origin location, you’re better suited spending at least a day enjoying a northern town along the way like Cefalù to break up the long drive and see more of Sicily.
+If for whatever reason you have to fly into Palermo due to your origin location, you’re better suited spending at least one day enjoying a northern town like Cefalù along the way to break up the long drive and see more of Sicily.
 If you only plan to visit Taormina, flying into the Catania airport should be your preferred approach, since this route only entails about a 50 minute drive.

 DRIVE: Speaking of driving, this is by far going to be the easiest, most efficient way for you to get around the island.
 Both at home and abroad, I’ve had the most pleasant, seamless rental car experiences with Sixt—every time I’ve used their service the pick-up and drop-off process has been a complete breeze, with the entire exchange lasting no more than 5 minutes.
 There are Sixt locations at both airports, so regardless of where you fly into or out of, you’ll have a convenient way to drop off your vehicle.
 Since this isn’t a given in Sicily, be sure to book an automatic vehicle if you don’t know how to drive a manual stick-shift!
 If you don’t want to wait in line for hours at a legacy vendor like Hertz, be sure to book with Sixt!

 While I can’t speak to this experience myself since my boyfriend handled all of the driving (#passengerprincess for life), vehicles drive on the right side of the road on the island, so there shouldn’t be too steep of a learning curve for American drivers.
-If you do plan to cruise down coastal highways, do know that the locals you’ll encounter are quite rogue—switching lanes and speeding without signaling—and you may have to dodge some stray traffic signs placed in vehicle lanes rather than the adjacent shoulder.
-Nonetheless, we survived six days of international driving for the first time without a single bump in the road—so if we accomplished this you definitely can too!
-Although we didn’t end up needing the full coverage insurance I had purchased from Sixt, I was warned about general car theft, popped tires, and the inevitable dings that can occur when navigating narrow, single-lane cobblestone roads, so for peace of mind throughout your trip I’d advise you to add on the recommended insurance package.
+If you plan to cruise down coastal highways, do know that the locals you’ll encounter are quite rogue—switching lanes without signaling and speeding—and you may have to dodge some stray traffic cones placed in vehicle lanes rather than the adjacent shoulder.
+Nonetheless, we survived 6 days of international driving for the first time without a single bump in the road—so if we accomplished this you definitely can too!
+Although we didn’t end up needing the full coverage insurance I had purchased from Sixt, I was warned about general car theft, popped tires, and the inevitable dings that can occur when navigating narrow, single-lane cobblestone roads, so for peace of mind throughout your trip I’d advise adding on the recommended insurance package.

 Pro Tip: